rkrx/php-forms/README.md

 We need to setup the form and tell which elements to use.
 In this example we need some Textfields (````name```, ```contact.email```, ```contact.phone```), a Datefield (```birthdate```), even more Textfields (```quotes```) and an Image upload handler.
 Since we have a dynamic amount of quotes, we cant simple stick some elements together and go on.
 Our form relies on our data.

 But there is another possible problem.
 The data which was held by our form is likely different formatted than the input was.
 You'll need to convert the data back to the original-format (data conversion is described in the next section).
-But to do this, you'll need the components installed to do this.
+But to do so, you'll need the components installed already.

 We have a 2 step process to get this done.
 We call the ```$form->build()```-method to store our data and initialize the components: